localstack/docs/content/en/user-guide/aws/rds/index.md

 ## End-to-end example (Postgres)

 The local RDS service also supports the [RDS Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html), which allows executing data queries against RDS clusters over a JSON/REST interface.

 Below is a simple example that illustrates (1) creation of an RDS cluster, (2) creation of a SecretsManager secret with the DB password, and (3) running a simple `SELECT 123` query via the RDS Data API.

+{{< alert title="Note" >}}
+Secrets for RDS can currently only be resolved when providing the secret directly, like in the sample below.
+The json-format is not yet supported.
+{{< /alert >}}

 {{< command >}}
 $ awslocal rds create-db-cluster --db-cluster-identifier db1 --engine aurora-postgresql --database-name test {